ArtFab/integrity-js/README.md

 yourfolder\node_modules\integrity-check\browser\integrity-check-X-X-X.js

 ### How to use inside your browser side script
-Copy this file to the area on your server where you serve up scripts.
+Copy the file to the area on your server where you serve up scripts.
 In your html file, at the following into the head section:

 ```html